Mo0nrocket/webstarter-gulp/readme.md

 </html>
 ```
 The `build` comments (example: `\<!--build:content-->`) in the template is where we will inject our content for each individual page.
-Now in the `src\content` folder we create our `index.html` page with the content we would like to inject.
+Now content in `src\content` folder will be injected into the various areas of the template where `build` comments match.
 ```html
 <!-- build:title -->Homepage title<!-- /build:title -->
 <!-- build:header -->Welcome<!-- /build:header -->